TheKnightCode/Terri-Fried/README.md

 This fork is a port of Terri-Fried, a game by PolyMars for the Xbox 360 made by me.
+The port is based of the Windows, and the Gamecube version of the game.

 Everything below in this README.md file is the original description.

 # Terri-Fried